mschuchard/vault-mcp-server/README.md

 ```

 **VSCode**

-The `MCP: Add Server` command can also streamline this.
-The values below can be entered into the input prompts, and then the JSON file is opened afterward for further updates if necessary.
+The `MCP: Add Server` command can also streamline this configuration.
+The values below can be entered into the input prompts, and then the JSON file is automically opened within a pane afterward for further updates if necessary.
 ```json
 {
   "mcp": {